nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Let us
 * Create a student named "David"
+* Add and assign a task named "Science Report" to "David".
 * Add him to a group named "CS2103T"
-* Add and assign a task named "CS2103T Project" to "David".

 We shall type commands in the Command Panel and hit `Enter` to execute it.